dsundquist/gotestserver/README.md

 # Go httperrors Server

 This tool was designed for troubleshooting requests when behind a reverse proxy, primarily Cloudflare.
 It is a personal project that I use as a Technical Support Engineer.
-It is also can be placed behind and useful for troubleshooting [Cloudflare Access](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/) and [cloudflared Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/).
+It is can also be placed behind [Cloudflare Access](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/) and [cloudflared Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/) for troubleshooting.

 To install: